A Guide to Fun Affordable Lenses for the Nikon D3200

 Amazon eBay KEH

-The primary benefit of the 85mm macro lens over the 40mm is a longer working distance.
+The largest benefit of the 85mm macro over the 40mm, is a longer working distance.
 That’s the distance from the front of the lens to the subject.

 At 1X magnification, the front of the lens is going to be close to the subject.
 If you are trying to photograph an insect, this may cause them to try to get away.

 Another issue could be properly lighting a subject.
-Depending on your light source it could be laborious to get it setup without the lens blocking it.
+Depending on your light source it could be difficult to get it close enough to a subject.